For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘I’m sure if you choose, there will still be plenty of women to go around when you slip back into your fallen body.
 Meanwhile, we’re here to help you adjust to living in your spirit body.’

 ‘Are you now?’
 I asked.
-‘You say I no longer have any biological limitations, fine, but what good is that when I don’t have a biological body to bonk a woman, not even a brain to secret testosterone!’
+‘You say I no longer have any biological limitations, yet what good is that if I don’t have a biological body to bonk a woman or a brain to secret testosterone!’

 ‘Yes, but when you think about it,’ Eli said, ‘sex is a no brainer.’